greird/pleasesql/README.md

 - Restore table from an sql file
 - Automatically restore table from an sql file if given date expires
 - Disconnect from database (on destruction)

-##Thoughtful warning##

-Actually, I would not recommend anyone to use this on a serious production environnement.
-I am no security expert nor am I a php nerd.
-I mainly use this for rapid prototyping on a local environnement.
-You've been warned. ;)

 ***